Light-Wave/Sorcerer/README.md

 ## Spellslinger

 Spellcasting level bonus is somewhat based on perception instead of intelligence.
 Perhaps after you have fired a ranged weapon, you gain a bonus to your caster level based on distance shot multiplied by your to-hit chance?
 Gain the ability to cast spells from further away, and to imbue your bullets with magical properties.
 Gain bonus spells focused on staying far away and using guns.
-Despite the name of the class, you can also use bows and other ranged weapons.
+Despite the name of the class, you can also use bows and other ranged weapons.<br>
 Perhaps instead they can craft a spellcasting focus item that lets you cast spells from futher way when wielded, and your spells become more powerful the futher away you are?

 ## Attuned bloodlines